 PCOM School of Pharmacy – Georgia Campus participates in the centralized Pharmacy College Application Service (PharmCAS) for applicants applying to colleges and schools of pharmacy.
 Application to PCOM School of Pharmacy – Georgia Campus consists of a completed PharmCAS Application and a PCOM School of Pharmacy – Georgia Campus Supplemental Application.
 Beginning in June, prospective pharmacy students may submit their application through PharmCAS.
 The PharmCAS application will include all undergraduate and graduate coursework, official transcripts, three letters of recommendation and PCAT score(s).

-PharmCAS applications must be completed no later than March 2 of the year of desired matriculation; however, applicants are encouraged to apply well ahead of this date.
-This cycle, the ability to create a PharmCAS application will remain open through May 18 (as opposed to closing on March 2).
-Schools can continue to request extensions through June 1 to any applicants who have created a PharmCAS account.
+PharmCAS applications must be completed no later than March 1, 2016.
+However, applicants are encouraged to apply well ahead of this date.
 Upon receipt of the PharmCAS Application by the Office of Admissions, a PCOM School of Pharmacy Supplemental Application will be sent via email and must be completed and signed.
 The deadline for the PCOM School of Pharmacy Supplemental Application is extended to June 15.

 When the PharmCAS Application, letters of recommendation, and PCAT score(s), as well as the PCOM School of Pharmacy Supplemental Application is received in the Office of Admissions, the application will be considered complete.
 Early application and fulfillment of all requirements is strongly recommended, because a rolling admissions process is followed with review of completed applications beginning in early Fall.